UEFI Install for Root ZFS Ubuntu 18.10

 zfs list

-Before we start using it, we prepare few necessary files:
+Before we start using anything, we should prepare a few necessary files:

 cp /etc/hostname /mnt/rpool/etc/hostname